-All applicants will normally possess a degree or equivalent.
-Candidates without a degree will be considered utilising the UWS Recognition of Prior learning policy.
-Candidates must have a minimum of six months current experience in the field of neonatal care
+You must have a minimum of six months current experience in the field of neonatal care.

 Months of entry

-This programme prepares you tocritically explore the management of the ill neonate in a variety of settings in order to develop and expand your role within the field of neonatal care.
+Our Graduate Certificate (GradCert) Neonatal Nursing course is for practitioners registered with the Nursing and Midwifery Council (NMC) and who are currently employed within the field of neonatal nursing.
+Through our Grad Cert Neonatal course you will critically explore the management of the ill neonate in a variety of settings in order to develop and expand your role within the field of neonatal care.

 Course contact details